davidderus/ansible-rpi/README.md

 - Optional Wifi config
 - Optional Mosh support
 - Optional unsudo of the pi user
-- Optionaly add a list of user to the sudoers with NOPASSWD
+- Optionally add a list of user to the sudoers with NOPASSWD

 ### `download_server` role